David Whetham: Professional career

+In 2025, Whetham was appointed Honorary Colonel Royal Military Police Army Reserve, by approval of His Majesty The King, succeeding Colonel Simon D’O Duckworth OBE DL.
+This appointment took effect on 1 April and is initially of three years’ duration.

 Personal life

 Whetham married in 2003 and has two children.
 In his spare time, he is a Magistrate on the Wiltshire bench, fences with the medieval longsword and epée, and plays the trombone with the 41 Degrees Big Band.